 There are a few different tactics that you can use to find cheap trains from Prato to Milan as easily as possible.
 Booking your trip well in advance, for example, can help, as ticket prices typically rise the closer it gets to the scheduled date of departure.
 It’s also best to be as flexible as possible with when you will be traveling, as this will make it easy for you to choose the cheapest fare that is available.
 When possible, try to book a trip that requires a transfer, as these are typically cheaper in comparison to direct trains.

-There are a few train stations in Prato to start your route from including Prato Centrale, Prato Porta Al Serraglio and Prato Borgonuovo.
-In Milan you have a few train station options to choose from for your arrival including Milano Centrale, Milano Rogoredo and Milano Porta Garibaldi.
+Some of the Prato train stations to Milan you can start your journey from include Prato Centrale, Prato Porta Al Serraglio and Prato Borgonuovo.
+Similarly, some of the arrival train stations in Milan include Milano Centrale, Milano Rogoredo and Milano Porta Garibaldi.

-Omio customers traveling this route depart most frequently from Prato Centrale and arrive in Milano Centrale.
+When traveling this route, Omio customers are departing most frequently from Prato Centrale and arriving in Milano Centrale.

 Here are some other resources that might have the information you need